 Bills have recently been approved in both houses of Congress which would provide federal matching funds for colleges and universities to purchase emergency communication infrastructure or enhanced safety training.
 These items are incorporated into a larger bill addressing the postsecondary education law, which is currently being discussed in Congress.

-Given the recent tragedies at University of North Carolina, Northern Illinois University, and Virginia Tech University, campus security is a extremely visible issue, and obviously of the utmost importance to the public.
+Given the recent tragedies at universities and community colleges, campus security is a extremely visible issue, and obviously of the utmost importance to the public.
 However, there has been frustration among colleges and security proponents at how long it has taken Congress to approve these measures.
 There is a chance that Congress could take action by April.
 Unfortunately, any funding would not be available until next year, since the dollars would have to be approved by the congressional budget committees and signed into law by the Whitehouse.

 Colleges and Universities talk the safety and security of students VERY seriously.
 In fact, in light of recent tragedies, many schools are adding additional safeguards, including security related staff, procedures, and technology.